Welcome to HSL's virtual tour. Please feel free to contact us if you have any questions.

 Interlibrary loan and document delivery services are offered through Delivery+.

-HSL continues to maintain an impressive collection in addition to our vast electronic resources.
-A few current print journals as well as books and media are available to browse on site, or patrons can visit our huge Annex where materials are stored off-site.
-Faculty may request articles and books delivered directly to their offices via Delivery+, and students may request pdf articles and books delivered to the UB library of their choice.
-Visitors must be members of the UB Alumni Association to have checkout privileges.
+HSL continues to maintain an impressive print collection in addition to our vast electronic resources.
+A few current print journals as well as books and media are available to browse on site, or patrons can request a book through Delivery+ from materials stored off-site in our Annex.
+Faculty may request articles and books delivered directly to their offices via Delivery+, and students may request pdf articles and books delivered to the UB library of their choice or their home address.

 Users interested in historical materials can browse the marvelous array of materials housed within the Robert L. Brown History of Medicine Collection (see Lower Level below).

 The lower level houses the Robert L. Brown History of Medicine Collection and one of two quiet study areas.

 The History collection includes historical materials in all areas of the health sciences, including dentistry, medicine nursing, pharmacy, & public health, as well as the Edgar R. McGuire Historical Medical Instrument Collection, Historical artifacts from the UB School of Pharmacy & Pharmaceutical Sciences, Digitized Notebooks, Photographs, and Ephemera of Doctor Homer T. Jackson, M.D., and Medical Newspaper Clippings, 1901-1906.

 The main entrance of the Health Sciences Library on the South side of Abbott Hall leads to the first floor.

 The main floor study area is located behind the main staircase, through the stone columns (which formed the South outside wall of the original building before its renovation in 1986).
 Patrons affiliated with UB have use of computer workstations set up to provide optimal access to all the University Libraries' resources.
 The elevator to the right of the entrance gate offers easy access to the lower level, second and third floors.